-June 21: Time for summer - time for rosato!
+June 21: Summer's here - time for Rosato!

-June 21 is the day of the summer solstice: The longest day and the shortest night of the year!
-So it's official and official: it's summer!
-And what would go better with such an important event than a cool glass of rosato?
-I would think: Niente!
-How fitting that the fresh rosati have just arrived!
+June 21st is the summer solstice: the longest day and shortest night of the year!
+So, it's officially and truly summer!
+And what could be better for such an important event than a cool glass of Rosato?
+I'd say: Niente!
+How perfect that the fresh Rosati have just arrived!

-Rosé, rosado or rosato - whatever the pink wines from all over the world are called - one thing is certain: pink is all the rage!
-What luck that the fresh 2018 Rosati vintage from all "my" winemakers arrived just in time for the summer solstice, i.e. the start of summer!
-After all, six of "my" winemakers already have a Rosato in their range:
+Rosé, Rosado, or Rosato – whatever these pink wines from around the world are called – one thing is for sure: pink is totally in!
+How lucky that just in time for the summer solstice, the start of summer, the fresh 2018 Rosati vintage from all "my" winemakers has arrived!
+After all, six of "my" winemakers already have a Rosato in their selection:

 Il Palagio di Panzano Aldemara Rosato Toscana IGT

-Since the 2017 vintage, Azienda Agricola Il Palagio di Panzano has also been producing a rosato.
-It is made from 100 percent Sangiovese grapes from a south-facing vineyard in the Conca d'Oro, the Golden Valley.
-The aroma of sweet cherries and red berries with a hint of white flowers makes you long for summer.
+Since the 2017 vintage, Azienda Agricola Il Palagio di Panzano has also been producing a Rosato.
+It's made from 100 percent Sangiovese grapes that come from a south-facing vineyard in the Conca d'Oro, the Golden Valley.
+The aroma of sweet cherries and red berries with a hint of white blossoms makes you crave summer.
 And the name Aldemara?
-Monia Piccini, owner of Il Palagio, dedicated this wine to her grandmother Aldemara - her "Nonna" can also be seen on the label.
+Monia Piccini, owner of Il Palagio, dedicated this wine to her grandmother Aldemara – her "Nonna" is even on the label.

 Le Fonti Panzano Rosato IGT